 Yellowleaf homeowners take great pride in their homes and the community.
 The HOA was formed in 2004 to actively manage the neighborhood, primarily to facilitate the payment of expenses for street lights, maintenance of the entrance and common areas, and to legally receive donated property from the developer for future community improvement.

 Homeowners who pay annual dues are members of the HOA.
 The Board of Directors is made up of volunteers who serve a two year term, and are elected by the membership.
 The Board meets quarterly, and members are encouraged to attend and let their voices be heard on neighborhood issues.

 All HOA efforts such as planting/decorating the entrance and making common area reparations are generally done by volunteers.
-The HOA also publishes a quarterly newsletter to keep everyone informed on topical issues.
+We post news via our private group Facebook page to keep everyone informed on topical issues.

 About Chelsea and Shelby County